 TANC California-Oregon Transmission Project.
-The 340-mile COTP is one part of a three 500kV line coordinated system known as the California-Oregon Intertie ("COI").
-The COTP is allocated onethird of the 4,800 MW capability of the COI system (see related agreements below).
+The 340-mile COTP is one part of a three 500-kV line coordinated system known as the California-Oregon Intertie ("COI").
+The COTP is allocated one-third of the 4,800 MW capability of the COI system (see related agreements below).
 TANC is entitled to use 1,390 MW and is obligated to pay approximately 80% of the operating costs of the COTP.
 SMUD is a member of TANC and a party to Project Agreement No. 3 ("PA3"), under which it is entitled to 378 MW and obligated to pay on an unconditional take-or-pay basis about 27.5% of TANC's COTP debt service and operations costs, subject to a "step-up" obligation of up to 25% of its entitlement share upon the unremedied default of another TANC member-participant.
 In 2009, SMUD entered into a long-term layoff agreement with certain members that increased SMUD's entitlement by 35 MW.
 In 2014, SMUD entered into another long-term layoff agreement with certain other members that increased SMUD's COTP entitlements by 128 MW and amended the 2009 layoff agreement that returned 13 MW to a member.
-As of December 31, 2018, SMUD was entitled to approximately 528 MW of TANC's transfer capability for imports and 405 MW for exports, and is obligated to pay approximately 38.6% of TANC's COTP debt service and operations costs.
+In January 2024, SMUD entered into an agreement to extend the 2009 long-term layoff agreement with certain members to January 31, 2034.
+As of January 31, 2024, SMUD was entitled to approximately 528 MW of TANC's transfer capability for imports and 405 MW for exports, and is obligated to pay approximately 38.6% of TANC's COTP debt service and operations costs.
 SMUD's payments under this contract, like SMUD's payments under its other power purchase and transmission service agreements, are treated as "Maintenance and Operation Costs" or "Energy Payments" under the resolutions securing the Senior Bonds and Subordinated Bonds (each as defined under the caption "CAPITAL REQUIREMENTS AND OUTSTANDING INDEBTEDNESS" below).
 SMUD relies on its COTP rights to purchase power, access contingency reserves through the Western Power Pool, and obtain renewable resources to supplement its own resources to serve its load.
 TANC maintains its own property/casualty insurance program.
 TANC's budget for COTP costs, support services and advocacy expenses is about \$45.4 million for 2023.
 SMUD's obligation of the TANC budget is about \$17.4 million for 2023.